Do you care about losing your wallet? Or what’s inside your wallet?

 Applying for mortgages, sharing medical information, confirming educational and employment history will be far easier because your history—and the history of those you’re dealing with—will be at your fingertips through secure connections and permissions.
 Information brokerage services like those being created by Reputation.com will allow you to selectively give your information to marketers.

-Apple and the companies like those listed above have started to take initial steps with services like automatic synching, but we’re still a long way away.
+Apple and the companies like those listed above have started to take initial steps with services such as automatic synching, but we’re still a long way away.
 Some of these services are for hardware customers only.
 Sharing can require several steps.
-In the future, companies will install local storage islands around cities for smoother, faster streaming.
-Software will be required to help you navigate, prioritize and edit the growing stack of information.
+In the future, companies will install local storage islands near cities for smoother, faster streaming.
+Software will be required to help you navigate, prioritise and edit the growing stack of information.

 It is easy to forget, but the superstructure is a crucial part of the equation to make everything easy.
 Google renamed its document service GDrive for a reason.

 A movement toward a storage fabric like this represents the next logical step in the history of information.
 For the first five thousand years of civilization, information was largely tied to physical media.
 Scribes carved directives from the king in tablets, and third-grade teachers resorted to the copy machine for homework assignments.

 The advent of digital and magnetic technologies in the second half of the 20th century marked a watershed moment because they dramatically eliminated a substantial portion of the physical bulk and legwork required to store information.
 Documents and datasheets could be edited on the fly.
 Just as important, archiving and managing data became fundamentally easier: filing clerks, once a substantial portion of the workforce, were suddenly as rare as blacksmiths.
 Still, only finite copies of most documents existed: things could easily be lost.